wjyoumans/NormRelations/README.md

 1. Install [Julia](https://julialang.org/) if it is not already installed.
 2. Download/clone this repository and navigate to the top-level directory.
 3. Run `julia --project=.`
 4. Inside the Julia REPL, run `import Pkg; Pkg.instantiate()`.
-This configured dependencies and is only needed on the first run.
+This configures dependencies and is only needed on the first run.
-5. Run `using NormRelations` to load the package.
+5. Inside the REPL, run `using NormRelations` to load the package.

 Now the NormRelations package is available.
 [Hecke](https://github.com/thofma/Hecke.jl) is also reexported by NormRelations so all Hecke functions will be available as well.
 Instructions on running specific examples soon to come.